rqlite/rqlite/DOC/CLUSTER_MGMT.md

 ## Node network addresses
 A node ID is what uniquely identifies a node.
 In contrast a node's network addresses can change between restarts, and an rqlite cluster will automatically update its configuration if a node rejoins a cluster with changed network addresses.
 If the nodes that comprise your cluster might change network addresses between restarts, explicitly setting node IDs is strongly recommended.

 Note that if a node's network addresses change on a restart, that node **must explicitly rejoin the cluster** when it starts.
 Rejoining the cluster is how a node correctly informs the cluster that it has new network addresses.
+This is not difficult to do in practise -- simply tell a node to join the cluster *every time* it restarts by setting `-join`.
+A node can safely join a cluster of which it is already a member, even if its network adddresses have not changed.

 ## Listening on all interfaces
 You can pass `0.0.0.0` to both `-http-addr` and `-raft-addr` if you wish a node to listen on all interfaces.
 You must still pass an explicit network address to `-join` however.
 In this case you'll also want to set `-http-adv-addr` to the actual interface address, so other nodes learn the correct network address to use to reach the node listening on `0.0.0.0`.